 |Revision Date||July 1, 2019|

-Contract staff must be familiar with the DFPS Standards of Ethical Conduct: Section VII of the DFPS Standards of Ethical Conduct.
+Contract staff must be familiar with the DFPS Ethics Policy: Section VII, Contracting.

 DFPS staff with procurement and contracting responsibilities must remain vigilant for signs of potential violations of ethics rules, policies, and standards of conduct.
 Failing to do so, or failing to disclose potential conflict(s) of interest, could result in disciplinary action up to and including termination.